 A teenage boy at a compassion centre helps wrap a Christmas present.
 He wears a red Christmas hat and is tying a blue ribbon.

-6. Can I still send my child an individual gift?
+6. Can I still send the child I sponsor an individual gift?

 Feel free to bless your child with a financial gift any other time of year, such as for their birthday or at the end of school.